muqi123/-/System Design/0 0 System Design.md

         3. lots of write, the replication can be blocked
         4. more slaves, more you have to replicate which leads to greater replication lag
         5. replication add more hardware and additional complexity
+        6. prevent master failure: write ahead log( this is append only log)
+        7. consistent reading: read your own write,
+           1.  read your own profile from master
+           2.  remember you last update time
+           3.  multiple datacenter read can not guarantee
+       1. Monotonic/prefix read: make sure all reads from the same relica / all data stores to same replica

     2. Master-master replication: 2 master to read and write
         1. disadvantage: need a load balancer to determine with one to write
         2. loss consistency, need time to replicate the nodes